danielpalme/ReportGenerator/README.md

                               PngChart, TextSummary, Xml, XmlSummary History directory: Optional directory for storing persistent coverage information.
                       Can be used in future reports to show coverage evolution.
+   Plugins:           Optional plugin files for custom reports or custom history storage (separated by semicolon).
    Assembly Filters:  Optional list of assemblies that should be included or excluded in the report.
    Class Filters:     Optional list of classes that should be included or excluded in the report.
    File Filters:      Optional list of files that should be included or excluded in the report.